FreifunkBremen/mirror/README.md

 ## Usage

 To create a new mirror you have to:
-* create a directory, taht is accessible via HTTP, so you can add the url to your site.conf later.
+* create a directory, that is accessible via HTTP, so you can add the url to your site.conf as mirror later.
-* place you site.conf in the same directory as the mirror.py
 * run the following command with the URL of an existing mirror:

     `python mirror.py --url https://comunityname.freifunk.tld/mirror --site-conf https://raw.githubusercontent.com/FreifunkBremen/gluon-site-ffhb/master/site.conf --root /path/to/http/dir`